 The study of the proportion of employees from SMEs who have graduated higher education on the one hand and who have a large experience in the field of activity on the other hand, took place only starting 2010.
+For the two years for which the data is available (2010 and 2011), results are similar.
 Around a quarter of SMEs declared in both years that the vast majority of their employees (75-100%) have higher education studies.
-If we correlate this with the fields of activity SMEs operate in, it can be noticed that the service sector accounts for the SMEs with the highest percentages of employees who have higher education studies (figures 1 and 2); these include SMEs that offer IT services, consultancy services in management, law, etc, civil engineering and others, usually requiring higher education studies.
+If we correlate this with the fields of activity SMEs operate in, it can be noticed that the service sector accounts for the SMEs with the highest percentages of employees who have higher education studies (Fig.2 and 3), and these include SMEs that offer IT services, consultancy services in management, law, etc, civil engineering and others, usually requiring higher education studies.